-Long term care, from a team of specialists, can help patients with cerebral palsy manage their symptoms.
+Long term care, from a team of specialists, can help patients with cerebral palsy manage their symptoms and gain greater ease in day-to-day life.
 The care can come from physiatrists, neurologists, orthopedic surgeons, physical and occupational therapists, development and speech therapists, and from social workers, special education teachers, and mental health specialists.
-Because CP patients can have tight muscles, spasticity, and pain, some medications may be prescribed.
-To treat “generalized spasticity”, muscle relaxants (i.e. baclofen, diazepam) can be offered.
+Parents also need to be very supportive and help especially young children be consistent with their therapies.
+Because CP patients can have tight muscles, spasticity, and pain, some medications may be prescribed to help ease these symptoms.
+To treat “generalized spasticity”, muscle relaxants, such as baclofen or diazepam, can be offered.
 Some of these medications have dependency risk and side effects, such as nausea and sleepiness.
-For “isolated spasticity”, Botox injections may be used.
-The side effects there include weakness, bruising, or even trouble swallowing and breathing.
-There are also anti-drooling medications.
-Some surgeries may also be suggested, such as orthopedic surgery or severing nerves.
-CP patients may also need to wear braces or splints, or have canes, wheelchairs, or walkers.
-Muscle training and other exercises will also be prescribed.2
+Patients should consider these potentially harmful effects before regularly taking these medications.

-While there is no cure for cerebral palsy, there are other options for managing it.
-Chiropractic theory suggests that extremities and other body parts can become “normalized” if the “central area around the spine” is healed.
-One study showed “improvement in paraspinal muscle tone” from chiropractic care” for some children who had cerebral palsy from birth trauma.
+While there is no cure for cerebral palsy, there are other options to help patients with managing it.
+Chiropractic theory suggests that extremities and other body parts can become “normalized” if the central area around the spine is healed.
+One study was able to find some evidence of paraspinal muscle tone showing improvement from the employment of chiropractic care for some children who had cerebral palsy as a result of birth trauma.
 Another case study showed marked improvement in a child with “hypotonic cerebral palsy”.